40net-cloud/fortinet-oci-solutions/FortiWeb/Standalone/readme.md

 - the selected marketplace listing information
 - the deployed instance OCID
-- the management subnet and trust subnet IDs
+- the management subnet ID
 - the management public IP or associated endpoint details
 - the selected image resource metadata